-Thumbnails are shown only browsing the filesystem (off by default), not while browsing archive: images are calculated in real time with multiple threads and no image cache is ever saved to improve privacy.
+Thumbnails are calculated in real time with multiple threads and no image cache is ever saved, in order to to improve privacy.

 File Browser

 In the file browser, clicking on titles bar column's header sorts displayed objects by the selected column i.e. name, full (file and path) name, extension, date, size etc; a second click inverts the order.